Who we are

 Project 'Life' was founded to offer help, assistance and counseling to the underprivileged.

 Founded in 1978 as a blood-bank, today Project 'Life' has grown to cover a range of activities.
-They include drastically improving the education ecosystem, operating a large, NABH (National Accreditation Board for Hospitals & Healthcare Providers) & AABB (American Association of Blood Banks, USA) accredited blood bank, driving women empowerment programs Gujarat, nurturing a better environment for the planet, bridging the gap between the resident and the global Gujaratis and helping people stay fit and healthy with Yoga training and research.
+They include drastically improving the education ecosystem, operating a large, NABH (National Accreditation Board for Hospitals & Healthcare Providers), driving women empowerment programs Gujarat, nurturing a better environment for the planet, bridging the gap between the resident and the global Gujaratis and helping people stay fit and healthy with Yoga training and research.

 For better management and increased transparency, each activity is hived off into separate divisions.